gbeine/jlf/README.md

 The metrics to be included are then specified in:

     "reports": [..],

+Some JIRA instances save the history of issues in reverse order:

+    "reverse_history": false,

 The following metrics are available and can be configured as described below: